Chinese Church in London

 Doctrinal Alignment

 CCiL's charitable objectives explicitly state they cooperate “with Christian churches and societies whose doctrinal position agrees with [their] statement of beliefs.”
 This is non-negotiable.
-Organizations must be able to demonstrate evangelical Christian foundations and theology consistent with CCiL's beliefs.
+Organisations must be able to demonstrate evangelical Christian foundations and theology consistent with CCiL's beliefs.

 Long-Term Partnership Mindset

 Current partners receive ongoing support rather than one-time grants.
 The church aims to “strengthen partnerships with mission organisations especially in the care of missionaries” and “maintain strong links with missionaries.”
-Organizations should approach CCiL seeking sustained partnership, not just funding.
+Organisations should approach CCiL seeking sustained partnership, not just funding.

 Alignment with Mission Field Focus

 CCiL specifically seeks to “further the cause of Christ on the mission field worldwide.”
-Mission organizations working in their current geographic areas of interest (Albania, Bahrain, China, Croatia, Hong Kong, Romania, Tanzania, Thailand, United States) or pioneering in new mission fields may be of particular interest.
+Mission organisations working in their current geographic areas of interest (Albania, Bahrain, China, Croatia, Hong Kong, Romania, Tanzania, Thailand, United States) or pioneering in new mission fields may be of particular interest.

 Community Welfare Focus

 The Carelinks ministry was established to enable the church to “act justly and love mercy” (referencing Micah 6:8).
-Organizations addressing social justice issues, poverty, addiction, health crises, or vulnerable populations demonstrate this biblical mandate in action.
+Organisations addressing social justice issues, poverty, addiction, health crises, or vulnerable populations demonstrate this biblical mandate in action.

 Serving the Chinese Community

 While not exclusively focused on Chinese populations, CCiL's mission includes “promoting the welfare primarily, though not exclusively of Chinese in and around London.”
-Organizations serving Chinese communities (locally or globally) align with this priority.
+Organisations serving Chinese communities (locally or globally) align with this priority.

 Opportunity for Congregation Engagement